 If you were to take the other three accounts and study them very carefully, you would find that the ministry of Jesus only lasted a little over a year.
 But when you put John in, you find that the ministry was longer than three years.
 He has a wider-ranging approach, chronologically, than the others do, and of course goes into much greater detail.

-The others show one account of the cleansing of the temple—where Jesus overturned the tables and drove out the moneychangers.
+The others show one account of the cleansing of the Temple—where Jesus overturned the tables and drove out the moneychangers.
 John makes it very clear that there were two.
-There was one at the beginning of the ministry, where Jesus announced, "This is what I'm going to do—I'm going to clean up the temple," and there was one at the end.
+There was one at the beginning of the ministry, where Jesus announced, "This is what I'm going to do—I'm going to clean up the Temple," and there was one at the end.

 John alone tells of the marriage at Cana, where He turned the water into wine.
 The others do not say a word about that.
 John alone tells about Nicodemus.
 John alone tells about the woman at Samaria.
 John spends more time on the Holy Spirit than the other three put together.

 John gives more insight into what the disciples were like.
 The others mention the disciples.
-The other mention what the disciples might have said.
+The others mention what the disciples might have said.
 But John describes what they were like—their character, and their reactions other than words.

 Where there are agreements between Matthew, Mark, Luke, and John, and something is reported in one, two, or three, as well as in John, John goes into greater detail.
 For example, in the miracle of the feeding of all those people—the five thousand, or the four thousand, and I am not sure which one it was—it is John alone that tells you that the loaves were made out of barley.
 He does not just say they are loaves, he says that they are barley loaves.